creationix/howtonode.org/articles/control-flow-part-ii.markdown

       // Handle Error
     });

 This does two async actions in parallel and reports when both are done.
-Note that it stops on first error and passes it to the common error handler.
+Note that it only fires success if there are no errors.
+If there is an error, then it passes it to the common error handler.

 You can also pass in an array of pre-made actions.